Shades of Pink – Extended Pink Color Palette

 Fuchsia

 This pink color is softer, and lighter, and is similar in appearance to the carnation flower.
 Carnation falls close to baby pink but is slightly darker in color.
 The name carnation, as a color, was first recorded in 1535.
-The color represents a certain sophistication and also gratitude.
+This soft pink represents a certain sophistication and also gratitude.
 Colors that compliment carnation lay on the opposite side of the color wheel and include colors like your mint greens.
-A pink color palette is often used for weddings, and this particular shade of pink would work nicely.
+A pink color palette is often used for weddings, and this particular shade of blush pink would work nicely.

 Hot Pink Color

 Hot pink is a bright and warm color that can be found between dark pink and light pink.
-Most pinks are associated with calmness; however, hot pink is the opposite and is more of an energetic pink shade and has a rebellious nature.
+Most pinks are associated with calmness; however, hot pink is the opposite and is more of an energetic deep pink shade and has a rebellious nature.
 The color is bold and stands out, it is vibrant and is a color that represents youth.
 The color can be paired with black, but it can also work well with yellows and various cyan colors.
 Lighter pinks and white can help to tone it down.
+Hot pink can also be thought of as Barbie pink, as it has a stylistic flair and clean appearance.

 Baby Pink Color